Deafheaven: Infinite Granite (2021–2024)

-On June 7, 2021, the band wiped their social media pages, and posted a teaser video with the date "08.20.21" on their official website as well as to their social media outlets.
-Two days later, a new single entitled "Great Mass of Color" was released to streaming services.
-It features a shoegaze style with clean vocals, a departure from the black metal influences of their previous albums.
-It was then revealed to be the lead single to the band's fifth studio album, entitled Infinite Granite.
+On June 7, 2021, the band wiped their social media pages, and posted a teaser video with the date "08.20.21" on their official website and social media outlets.
+Two days later, the single "Great Mass of Color" was released to streaming services.
+It features a shoegaze style with clean vocals, a departure from the black metal of their previous albums.
+It was revealed to be the lead single to the band's fifth studio album, Infinite Granite.

 In April 2023, Deafheaven headlined the Roadburn Festival in the Netherlands, performing Sunbather (for its 10-year anniversary) and Infinite Granite in full on consecutive nights.

 On February 7, 2024, the band posted a teaser video to announce their signing with Roadrunner Records.

-Lonely People with Power (2025–present)
+Lonely People with Power and upcoming EP (2025–present)

-In January 2025, Deafheaven began teasing their sixth studio album, Lonely People with Power Shortly after, the band announced the release of a new single, "Magnolia," accompanied by an official music video.
+In January 2025, Deafheaven began teasing their sixth studio album, Lonely People with Power Shortly after, the band announced the release of the single "Magnolia," accompanied by an official music video.
 The album was released on 28 March 2025.
-It reintroduced the black metal elements that were largely absent on Infinite Granite.
+It reintroduced the black metal elements that were absent on Infinite Granite.

+In early 2026, the band announced summer European tour dates with Show Me the Body as support.

+In September of 2026, guitarist Kerry McCoy announced the band's plans to release a new EP in 2026, saying that it would be "the heaviest thing we've ever released".

-Musical style and influence
+Musical style and influences

 Deafheaven's musical style has been described by Rolling Stone as a "boundary-pushing blend of black metal, shoegaze and post-rock", later dubbed blackgaze.
 They have also been categorised as screamo.
 McCoy has cited various other influences on the band's sound, including alternative rock and early thrash metal, and said they do not consider themselves a black metal band, because, although influenced by the genre, they do not have "the ethos, the aesthetic or really the sound of one".
 In a 2017 interview with Red Bull Music Academy Daily, McCoy stated: "The whole shoegaze/black metal, or post-black metal thing, was being done ten years before we were a band."
-George Clarke cited Burzum, ColdWorld, Leviathan, Iron Maiden, Metallica, Slayer, Morbid Angel, Pantera, Weakling, Yaphet Kotto, Funeral Diner, and Thursday as influences.
+George Clarke cited Burzum, ColdWorld, Leviathan, Iron Maiden, Metallica, Slayer, Morbid Angel, Pantera, Weakling, Yaphet Kotto, Funeral Diner, Thursday, the Nerve Agents, AFI, the Smiths, My Bloody Valentine, the Stone Roses, the Cure and Happy Mondays as influences.

 Upon the creation of blackgaze, the genre was initially panned by fans of traditional black metal and heavy metal.
 However with the success of Sunbather, this criticism was soon overshadowed and has since been considered as a definitive release for the genre.
 The album's success also gave the band much more widespread appeal, playing in several mainstream festivals where the band is usually the only metal-oriented act.